Neeley School of Business – Texas Christian University

 The Neeley School of Business comprises the undergraduate and graduate schools of business at Texas Christian University.
 TCU is a private university, originally founded in 1873 by brothers Addison and Randolph Clark.
 The brothers first called their school “Add-Ran College,” after the first syllables of their first names.
 In 1884, the school of business at TCU first opened as the Commercial School.
 In 1910, the University was relocated to its current location in downtown Fort Worth and it first began to offer the masters in business administration degree (MBA) in 1938.
 The AACSB accredited The School of Business in 1963.
 The business school was named in 1967 after M.J.
 Neeley, a long-term member of the Board of Trustees and financial contributor to the university.

-MBA students also have access to the Supply and Value Chain Center.
+MBA students also have access to the Center for Supply Chain Innovation.
 This is for students pursuing a concentration in Supply and Value Chain Management concentration.
 It helps to connect students with companies as well as provide top Supply and Value Chain Management education.

-The Neeley Entrepreneurship Center was opened at Neeley in 2000.
-The center holds business competitions, provides advice for student entrepreneurs, helps students find internships at start-ups, provides students with free office and support space to launch and grow businesses, and hosts student clubs for entrepreneurs.
+The Neeley Institute for Entrepreneurship was opened at Neeley in 2000.
+The center holds business competitions, provides advice for student entrepreneurs, helps students find internships at startups, provides students with free office and support space to launch and grow businesses, and hosts student clubs for entrepreneurs.

 MBA students also have access to The Neeley Professional Development Center.
 The Center provides Neeley students with personal and professional training and coaching for presentations, business writing and career preparation.